crowdbotics/modules/modules/django-wordpress/django_wordpress/wordpress/README.md

 hosted.
 WordPress.com is a hosting platform that provides you with a turnkey solution, while WordPress.org is a self-hosted solution (you take care of it yourself).

-The following are scope features for this module:
+The following are the scope features for this module:

 - Generate Access Token
 - Return the list of users of a site and other functionality related to user like (get, update detail of a user, remove